mikemaid/Pirates-of-Fublan/README.md

 Control + F4 - Quick save

 ## Tips
-- Type "/help" in the chat window to see commands and controls.
+- Type "/help" in the chat window to view additional commands and controls.
 - The first player to reach 5000 XP wins.
 - XP can be obtained by killing hostile mobs and other players.
 - Headshots do increased damage.